 Notice now that the OSPF adjacencies do not come up unless the neighbouring router has also entered the same configuration and key.
-Notice also how the OSPF adjacencies timed out after the configuration was entered - the adjacent router still had not set up OSPF neighbour authentication.
-Once they also have done this, the adjacency is re-established.
+Notice also how the OSPF adjacencies were reset as the configuration was entered - security is being introduced, so the adjacencies are reset.